magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/remote-creating-connector-opcua.md

 {% include images-gallery.liquid imageCollection=dataMappingConfiguration3 %}

 We finish with the "**Attributes**" section, so let&#39;s move to the "**Time series**" section.
 The configuration in this unit provides settings for processing data from the OPC-UA server.
-These settings will be interpreted in ThingsBoard platform instance as time series of the device.
+These settings will be interpreted in IoT Hub platform instance as time series of the device.

 Let&#39;s configure time series section using the following steps: